How to Repair Laminate Flooring: Detailed Floor Repair Tutorial

 It's very similar to coloring.
 Start at one end of the scratch line, then gently guide the tip to the end.
 Use light strokes and layer them appropriately until the ink has the same color as the floor.
 The more layers of ink you add, the darker it will be.

 Satisfied?
 When you have finished, and the spot looks … well, spotless, then use a dry cloth to buff up the site.
-The ink will blend to the floor, and the scratches will seemingly disappear!
+The ink will blend into the floor, and the scratches will seemingly disappear!

 Most floor repair markers and pens will come in packs of three, in closely-matching shades.
 For most people, using just one shade can adequately cover the scratches on the floor.
 But if you have artistic inclinations, you can combine several shades to better mask the blemishes!